In the food science major, we empower students to nourish the world.

 Advanced Food Science

-Culinary is designed for students who want to blend culinary and food science principles in ingredient development, food product development, or in entrepreneurial pursuits.
-Some students choose this route after completing a professional culinary program, or choose to attend one after earning their B.S.
+Culinology is the curriculum approved by the Research Chefs Association (RCA) and is designed for students who want to blend culinary and food science principles in ingredient development, food product development, or in entrepreneurial pursuits.
+Some students choose this route after completing a professional culinary program or choose to attend one after earning their B.S.